 GLOBAL MARKETS-Stocks fall as Fed's pledge relief rally fades

-Europe's STOXX 600 .STOXX slipped 0.7% on a busy day for earnings.
-Earlier gains in Asian shares were undone, with MSCI's broadest index of Asia Pacific shares outside of Japan .MIAPJ0000PUS edging down 0.1%.
+In Europe, dismal earnings reports and weaker-than-expected German GDP data added to the sour mood, with the STOXX 600 .STOXX slipping 1.6%.
+Earlier gains in Asian shares were undone, with MSCI's broadest index of Asia Pacific shares outside of Japan .MIAPJ0000PUS flat.

 Investors were worried about a surge in virus cases in the United States, along with parts of Europe and Asia.
 Australia, India, Vietnam, and North Korea were all on high alert.